Table of Contents

 PERSONAL STATEMENT

 Passionate LLB student dedicated to fighting social injustice and human rights violations.
-Completed courses in criminal law, public law, company and international law with a current CGPA of 3.98.
+Completed courses in criminal law, public law, company and international law working towards a 2:1.
 Possess two years of practical experience as an intern in legal research, client communications, court attendance, and client inquiries.
-Seek to contribute to the success of the firm in upholding justice through proven research skills and legal knowledge.
+Seek to contribute to the firm’s success in upholding justice through proven research skills and legal knowledge.

 WORK EXPERIENCE